Seamonsters-2605/Seamonsters-2605.github.io/docs/sensors/index.md

 Steps of a feedback loop:

-- Establish a "Set Point" (SP) or target position of the sensor
+- Establish a "Set Point" (SP) or target value of the sensor
 - Repeat continuously while running:
     - Read the current sensor value (the "Process Variable" PV)
     - Determine the "error" (difference between Process Variable and Set Point)